Freakwill/pyrimidine/paper/paper.md

 In the standard GA, the mutation rate and crossover rate remain constant and uniform throughout the entire population during evolution.
 However, in self-adaptive GAs, these rates can be dynamically encoded in each individual, allowing for adaptability during iterations.
 It is remarkably simple to implement self-adaptability by `pyrimidine`.

-We introduce a "mixed-individual," consisting of two chromosomes of different types: `BinaryChromosome`, representing the solution, and `FloatChromosome`, encapsulating the probabilities of mutation and crossover.
+We introduce a "mixed-individual" consisting of two chromosomes of different types: `BinaryChromosome`, representing the solution, and `FloatChromosome`, encapsulating the probabilities of mutation and crossover.

 ```python
 class NewIndividual(MixedIndividual):